lifeisstillgood/softwaremind/docs/newbook/intro.rst

   Maintainence of org is in two parts - cultural (our values) - Post office scandal for pathology.
   Also maintenacne of large orgs as theory of firm - both contracting cost and treasury.
 Shared treasury is oncredibly valuable - see smoothed cashflows in corporate world.
   Two orders - do the work or cause it to be done or provide funding - where do they shade into each other.
 They do this within orgs - how projects are really done, constanct hustle for new things.
+  Mgmt as economist articles.
+But if software encoding is more detailed?
+THis si where LLMs replace mgmt - by being able to simulae and predict more effectively than manabement.